ryancooper/course-info/README.md

 Just because your code has been commited on your local machine does not mean that it has been **submitted**; it needs to be on GitHub.

-There will be a bash script that commits your changes, deletes any prior tag for the current lab, tags the current commit, and pushes the branch and tag to github.
+There will be a bash script `turnInLab1.sh` that commits your changes, deletes any prior tag for the current lab, tags the current commit, and pushes the branch and tag to github.

-If you cannot use the script, here are a few guidelines for submitting your solutions for lab 1 (**update for lab ID for future labs**). :
+If you cannot use the script, here are a few guidelines for submitting your solutions for lab 1 (*replace lab ID with the current lab*). :

 1. Look at your current repository status.